-The results of the model show that current shadow flicker thresholds may potentially be exceeded in theory.
-When monthly sunshine hours and shutdown periods are accounted for, the shadow flicker, if unmitigated, reduces to well below the 30 hours per year threshold value at all locations.
+The results in Table 12-2 show the locations within the study area which may experience shadow flicker.
+Current shadow flicker thresholds may potentially be exceeded at some locations.
+The max minutes per day may be exceeded at 25 locations.
+When sunshine hours are accounted for, the shadow flicker, if unmitigated, reduces to well below the 30 hours per year threshold value at most locations with the exception of 4 (H1, H92, H256, and H382).